Achievable logoAchievable logo

 Feedback

-1. Box for secondary retroperitoneal organs: These organs were intraperitoneal during early development.
-Later on their mesenteries were pushed back against the posterior abdominal wall so that they became retroperitoneal.
-These organs are the pancreas, duodenum, ascending and descending colon.
+1. Box for secondary retroperitoneal organs: These organs are intraperitoneal early in development.
+Later, their mesenteries are pushed back and fuse with the posterior abdominal wall, so the organs become retroperitoneal.
+These organs are the pancreas, duodenum, ascending colon, and descending colon.

 2. Embryonic remnants